 RFID chips – function and differences between collar tags and implanted chips

-Implanted RFID microchips
+Implanted RFID Microchips

-Tips & tricks for using the petWALK door with RFID chips:
+Tips & Tricks for Using the petWALK Door with RFID Chips

-- Independent control inside/outside: If your pet is afraid of the petWALK door (especially when the door leaf is coming towards you), the door can also be controlled in different ways from the outside and inside.
-In this case, we recommend controlling it using motion detection from the inside to the outside (so your pet can go outside under the conditions you specify) and activating the RFID query from the outside to the inside (so that only animals with stored chips can use the door).
-You can read how this works on page 31 “ 5.7.2 SETTING UP RFID ACCESS CONTROL FROM THE INSIDE AND/OR OUTSIDE “
+- Independent Control Inside/Outside: If your pet is apprehensive about the petWALK door (especially when the door leaf is approaching), the door can also be controlled differently from the inside and outside.
+In this case, we recommend controlling it using motion detection from inside to outside (allowing your pet to go outside under your specified conditions) and activating the RFID query from outside to inside (so only animals with stored chips can use the door).
+Instructions for this can be found on page 31 “ 5.7.2 SETTING UP RFID ACCESS CONTROL FROM THE INSIDE AND/OR OUTSIDE “

 What is RFID?